valorl/vcslink.nvim/README.md

 # vcslink.nvim
-Browse to or copy link for the current line in the VCS UI (Gitlab / Github)
+Quickly go to (or get a URL for) Github/Gitlab UI page for the current position.

+Commands:
+- `:VcsLinkLineCopy` - Copy URL for line anchor
+- `:VcsLinkLineBrowse` - Browse to line anchor
+- `:VcsLinkBufCopy` - Copy URL for current file
+- `:VcsLinkBufBrowse` - Browse to current file